HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

 Those are ten factors we consider when deciding whether to add another item into our digital toolkit.
-Of course, your list may vary, and might include other values that are vitally important yet sometimes harder to judge, such as a software developer’s ethical business practices or contribution to the public good.
+Often we need to make compromises, as you’ll read in the next section.
+Of course, your list of factors may vary, and might include other values that are vitally important yet sometimes harder to judge, such as a software developer’s ethical business practices or contribution to the public good.
 Whatever criteria you value, make them explicit in your decision-making process, and inform others about what influences your choices.

-Also consider alternative ways to make tool decisions.
-When visualization designer Lisa Charlotte Rost reflected on her [fascinating experiment in recreating one chart with 24 different tools](https://source.opennews.org/articles/what-i-learned-recreating-one-chart-using-24-tools/), she concluded that “there are no perfect tools, just good tools for
+Also consider other people’s perspectives on making tool decisions.
+When visualization designer Lisa Charlotte Rost wrote about her [fascinating experiment in recreating one chart with 24 different tools](https://source.opennews.org/articles/what-i-learned-recreating-one-chart-using-24-tools/), she concluded that “there are no perfect tools, just good tools for